ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Map, Filter, Reduce.md

 Let's see how these rules play out with the following examples.

 Say I have a list (```iterable```) of my favourite pet names, all in lower case and I need them in uppercase.
-Traditonally, in normal pythoning, I would do something like this:
+Traditionally, in normal pythoning, I would do something like this:

     my_pets = ['alfred', 'tabitha', 'william', 'arla']
     uppered_pets = []